cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 background-size: contain
 .footnote[.white[bayasaa, CC-BY-2.0]]
 ---
-# St John
+# St John's evening tradition is...
-- It's the celebration (but 2 nights late!) of Summer solstice --
+- the celebration (but 2 nights late!) of the summer solstice --

-- It's to scare witches
+- to scare witches away
 --

-- It's celebrated in different parts of Spain and different countries
+- celebrated in different parts of Spain and different countries

 --

-There are other Catalan traditions...
+This is one of many Catalan traditions...
 ---
 background-image: url(images/st-john/castell.jpg)
 background-size: contain